 Any remuneration or allowances of a member of the Board or of a committee are to be those determined by the Minister on the recommendation of the Public Sector Commissioner.

-[Section 9 amended by No. 39 of 2010 s.
+[Section 9 amended: No. 39 of 2010 s.
 89.]

 Division 3 — Functions and powers